Following is an excerpt from a Jehovah's Witnesses Watchtower Publication

 "Do we not all have one father?
 Has not one God created us?
 Why do we deal treacherously each against his brother so as to profane the covenant of our fathers?"
 (Malachi 2:10)

-In other words, God created the universe on His own.
-No created entities worked alongside Him in the process.
-If Jesus Christ is not God, then He played no role whatsoever in creation.
-He is not a created being, but the second person of the triune God.
+No created entities worked alongside Him in the process of creation.
+If Jesus Christ is not God, then He played no role whatsoever in creating the universe.
+He is not a created being, but the second person of the Triune God.
 He is co-eternal with God the Father.
 He is the creator of everything (Colossians 1:16).
 He is holding all things together.
 He is preeminent in all things.
 There are multiple lines of biblical evidence proving that Jesus is God in the flesh.

 "From time to time, there have arisen from among the ranks of Jehovah's people those, who, like the original Satan, have adopted an independent, faultfinding attitude...They say that it is sufficient to read the Bible exclusively, either alone or in small groups at home.
 But, strangely, through such 'Bible reading,' they have reverted right back to the apostate doctrines that commentaries by Christendom's clergy were teaching 100 years ago."
 (Watchtower, Aug.
 15, 1981)